MathisBurger/blog/content/posts/005-webflow-and-fake-entrepreneurs.md

 Now let’s talk about the legal side — this is what really sets me off.
 These agencies either use generic GDPR generators or AI tools to spit out privacy policies and legal texts, with zero regard for actual compliance.
 They don’t even bother to check whether third-party content is being loaded before consent is given via a cookie banner.

 Selling mediocre work?
 Fine — you’re just a bad agency.
 But ignoring legal compliance and relying entirely on AI to generate legal documents?
-That’s not just unprofessional—it’s reckless.
+That’s not just unprofessional — it’s reckless.
 If you operate like that, you should not be allowed to build anything for clients.
 But clients often buy into it anyway — because it’s cheap and they lack the knowledge to understand the complexities and limitations of professional web design.

 And that’s just websites.
 When it comes to custom applications, things get even worse.